-- Trainees should use the time prior to TIMS shutdown to ensure all ETRs are up to date - At transition: - ETRs must be up to date or will not be recognised - Trainees will receive a transcript outlining the ETRs they have completed on TIMS. - Completed ETRs will be recognised in the new e-Portfolio system. - DoTs will have capacity to "sign off" on learning experiences and ETRs completed at transition, eg - CTs and other studies not documented on TIMS
+- Trainees should use the time prior to TIMS shutdown to ensure all are up to date - At transition: - ETRs and WBAs must be up to date or will not be recognised - Trainees will receive a transcript outlining those they have completed on TIMS. - Completed will be recognised in the new e-Portfolio system. - DoTs will have capacity to "sign off" on learning experiences, ETRs and WBA completed at transition but not documented on TIMS, eg - CTs and other studies, meeting presentation - If prior ETRs have not been documented, new ETRs will be "pro-rated" from implementation, according to the year of training.